The Evolution of Volunteering on the Gold Coast

 In 2002, Volunteering Gold Coast Transport Services, then located at Tugun and known as Gold Coast Mobility Office, had only two vehicles and a handful of part-time volunteer drivers and office staff.
 The increased demand for services prompted the beginnings of the Transport Consortium, which pooled local assets to maximise resources and funding.
 The Consortium was an instant success, rapidly expanding its operations throughout the West Moreton and South Coast funding areas.

 Volunteering Gold Coast Inc. Head Office

-In 2012, each having outgrown multiple locations, the two arms of Volunteering Gold Coast Inc. moved into a centrally located headquarters at Miami.
+In 2012, each having outgrown multiple locations, the two arms of Volunteering Gold Coast Inc. moved into centrally located headquarters at Miami.
 The building brought better prospects, increased parking for community transport vehicles, greater office space and a corporate style street frontage.

 Volunteering Gold Coast Inc. was instrumental in securing the 23rd International Association for Volunteer Effort (IAVE) World Volunteer Conference, held at the Gold Coast Exhibition and Conference Centre in 2014.
 Playing host to more than 30 countries, the event inspired the leaders of Volunteering Gold Coast Inc. to further expand its operations.

 On 30 June 2014, Volunteering Gold Coast Inc. launched its national volunteering initiative, Volunteering Services Australia.
 On the back of Volunteering Gold Coast Inc.’s local success, Volunteering Services Australia was created with the aim of developing a network of community development services to assist not-for-profit and charitable organisations.
 Volunteering Services Australia is currently enhancing regional volunteer culture in Ipswich and Jimboomba in Queensland, and in Launceston, Tasmania.